nadaverez56/Classification_Purchases/README.md

 An emphasis is given on model evaluation using hyper-parameter tuning for optimizing the model.

-EDA and models can be fund in the Jupyter Notebook.
+EDA and models can be found in the Jupyter Notebook.